Are you experienced? Have you ever been experienced?

 While the announcement clarified certain questions that have lingered since the land was purchased last year for $13.5 million, the fine details are still a little hazy.

-The plans, as announced, indicate the ECBI through Kituwah will partner with a Knoxville Company called OE Experiences to create a destination at the I-40 exit, which draws more than 11 million tourists who travel to Sevier County and the Great Smoky Mountains National Park annually.
+The plans, as announced, indicate the ECBI through Kituwah will partner with a Knoxville Company called OE Experiences to create a destination at the I-40 exit.
+The exit draws more than 11 million tourists who travel to Sevier County and the Great Smoky Mountains National Park annually.

 Details about the new attraction emerge

-The destination will feature entertainment, dining and shopping designed around a common, as yet unidentified, theme and serve as a gateway and “first stop” for visitors to the area.
+The destination will feature entertainment, dining and shopping designed around a common, as yet unidentified, theme.
+It will serve as a gateway and “first stop” for visitors to the area.

 “Our tribe established Kituwah, LLC to move at the pace of business and to diversify our economic interests in areas other than gaming,” said ECBI Principal Chief Richard Sneed.
 “We are pleased with the strong interest in the property and look forward to strengthening partnerships with Sevier County.”